guardian/support-service-lambdas/modules/product/README.md

 # Product Module
-This module defines our product structure and the mapping between that structure and the Zuora catalog which holds pricing information.
+This module defines a model to describe our product structure and the mapping between that structure and the Zuora catalog which holds pricing information.

 There are three main types involved in our product definitions:
 ## `Product`